Biomedical Waste Disposal Guidelines

 Types of Biomedical Waste

-Biomedical waste can be broken down into 4 categories, each with their own disposal requirements and regulations.
+Biomedical waste is broken down into 4 categories, each with its disposal requirements and regulations.
 Those types are hazardous waste, infectious waste, radioactive waste, and sharps.
+For this blog, general waste is excluded, as you can dispose of it through your standard trash.

 Hazardous Waste